GMAT idioms list for better scoring

 GMAT Verbal Reasoning: Key highlights

-There are three types of questions in the GMAT Verbal Reasoning section.
+There are two types of questions in the GMAT Verbal Reasoning section.

 • Reading comprehension